 Standing on the bank of the Liwu River looking at mountain upon mountains in the distance, you are at the entrance to Taroko National Park… Taroko National Park is a national park with mountains and gorges.
 Mountains extend west from here, as far as the eye can see, with the Nanhu peaks, Qilai peaks, and Hehuan peaks the main mountain ranges.
 With an area of 92,000 hectares (920 square kilometers) the park is 3.4 times the size of Taipei City and over half of its area is covered by mountains over 2,000 meters high, with 3.742 meters high Mount Nanhu the highest in the park.
 The mountains are the source of the Liwu River, the Sanjian River, the Hualien River, the Zhuoshui River, the Dajia River, and the Heping River.
 Almost the entire Liwu River and Sanjian River basins are inside the national park; two-thirds of the park is in the Liwu River basin; it is the main river in the national park.
-The Liwu River originates on Mount Qilai’s north peak and then flows east, winding through the mountains and cutting through the marble between Tianxiang and Swallow Grotto, creating the world-famous Taroko Gorge, before it floes into the Pacific.
+The Liwu River originates on Mount Qilai’s north peak and then flows east, winding through the mountains and cutting through the marble between Tianxiang and Swallow Grotto, creating the world-famous Taroko Gorge, before it flows into the Pacific.

 The Liwu River provides what the forest needs, while the forest conserves the river’s water source; various wild animals live and breed beside and in the river.
-As well as mountains, water, forest, animals, people have also created a unique culture here.
+As well as mountains, water, forest, and animals, people have also created a unique culture here.

 Rain, Waterfalls, and Rolling Stones

 With its high mountains, deep gorge, and precipitous terrain, how can visitors get close to the par?
 The Central Cross-Island Highway and Suhua Highway are the main routes to access the scenic spots and trails of Taroko.